hoiberg/bitmapToC/README.md

 # BitmapToC
 A simple Mac OS X app that converts .bmp files to C arrays that can be used for, for example, LCD's.

+##How to use
-How to use: download the latest release and open the app.
+Download the latest release and open the app.
 Drag and drop a .bmp file to the earea to select the image.
 Select how many bits (pixels) every array element should contain, and hit 'convert'.